couchbaselabs/tuqtng/tutorial/content/slide-19.md

-## Array Comprehensions
+## Aggregate Functions

-Array comprehensions allow you to build new arrays from existing ones.
+Sometimes you want information about a whole group of data.

-In the example on the right we build a new array containing just the childrens names for all people that have children.
+In the example on the right we use the COUNT() function to tell us how many documents are in the bucket.

 <pre id="example">
-	SELECT
+SELECT COUNT(*) AS count
-		ARRAY child.fname OVER child IN tutorial.children END AS children_names
     FROM tutorial
-				WHERE children IS NOT NULL
 </pre>